kyma-project/api-gateway/docs/contributor/adr/0000-supported-api-gateway-configurations.md

 ## Context

-While having different configuration options for APIRule we specify which combinations of `path` + `accessStrategies.handler` are allowed for the API Gateway component.
-Additionally we will provide validation based on this.
+While having different configuration options for APIRules, we specify which combinations of **path** + **accessStrategies.handler** are allowed for the API Gateway component.
+Additionally, we will provide validation based on this.

 ## Decision